Breakout-X/web-breakout/rules/TERMS-OF-USE.md

-# TERMS OF USE
+# The Web Breakout TERMS OF USE
+Please read the TERMS carefully

 -- Using the site --

     a.
 Cookie Policy

-        By using this site, you agree to having our cookies on you for purposes involving performance, service, and data.
+        By using this site, you agree to allowing our cookies.
-        You can block performance and data cookies without having to go icognito, but data cookies being blocked can impact your user and project data.
+        Performance and Data cookies are required to be allowed.
+        We onlu keep cookie data for website performance, project loading, and your preferences in settings.

     b.
 Project Policy

-        Projects may not be an attempt to hack other people or violate the RULES.
-        See RULES.md for more details.
+        See RULES.md for details on project content.

     c.
 WebSocket (Online Server) policy